GOKULNATH-AD/python-Karpagam-2024/slot-01/day-01/part-01 topics.md

     💭 who is father of computer ? charles babage.
     Why he is called as father of computer ? because he is the one who invented first working computer which will do math calculation.

+## computer
+- A computer is an electronic device
+- It operates under the control of instructions.

+## Functionalities of computer:
+- takes data as input
+- stores the data/instructions in its memory and use them when required.
+- process the data and converts it into useful information
+- generates the output

+## computer componenets:
+- Every computers consists of hardware and software.

+## hardware
+- computer hardware is the collection of physical elements that builds a computer system.
+- Computer hardware refers to the physical elements that builds a computer system.
+- computer hardware refers to the physical parts or components of a computer such as the monitor, mouse, keyboard, computer data storage, hard drive disk ( HDD), system unit(graphic cards, sound cards, memory, motherboard and chips ). and lot more.
+All of which are physical objects that can be touched.

+## input devices
+- input devices are essential for interacting with a computer allowing us to input data commands and other information.
+- input device translate data from that human understand to one that the computer can work with most common are keyboard and mouse.
+- Example for input devices are : keyboard, mouse, joystick, microphone, numeric keyboard, camera, webcame.

+## Output devices
+- output devices are essential for conveying information from the computer to the user.
+- output devices converts the electronically generated information into human readable form.
+- Example of output devices are: CRT monitor, Speakers, Printers, projector.

 #### `Language introduction`

 - 🏷️ Python is an interpreter language.